1-Felix/Karaoke/README.md

 - 🎵 Automatic sync with Spotify playback from any device
 - 🎤 Karaoke-style lyrics display with highlighting
-- 🎼 Real-time lyrics fetching from Genius API
+- 🎼 Real-time synced lyrics from LRCLIB API
 - 🔐 Secure Spotify OAuth authentication
 - 🎨 Beautiful gradient background with smooth animations
 - 📱 No controls or settings - just pure lyrics display